 A Great Body With a Story

-Once your headline is done, you can move on to the body.
-Storytelling is an effective strategy – people tend to be interested in stories about people just like them.
+Once your headline is done, move on to the body.
+Storytelling is an effective strategy; people tend to be interested in stories about people just like them.
 We think of stories as entertainment, so we're more likely to read them than straight sales copy.
 Storytelling is also a great way to involve the prospect's emotions.
 And if you don't do that, you're not likely to have a good response rate.

 There are two basic emotional selling strategies: playing on hopes and playing on fears.
-If you choose to play on your prospect's hopes, you'll paint a picture of how great the person's life will be when they buy your product.
-The more clear and detailed the image, the better.
-If you play on their fears, describe a few of the hideous things that can happen to the prospect... and then explain how your product can prevent them.
+If you choose to play on your prospect's hopes, you'll paint a picture of how great the person's life will be when they buy your product or service.
+The clearer and more detailed the image, the better.
+If you choose to play on their fears, describe something horrible that can happen to the prospect and then explain how your product or service can prevent it.

-Give your prospect several different response options (phone, email, website, fax, postcard, etc.).
+Give a few different response options (phone, email, website, salesroom visit).
 You don't have to include every single response option but try to have at least three.
 The idea is to make it as easy as possible for your prospects to get in touch with you.

-Finished?
-Try reading the letter out loud.
+After you're done writing, read the letter out loud.
 It's a great way to spot places where your copy falters.
-The goal is a letter that flows smoothly, is clearly written and interesting throughout.
+The goal is a letter that flows smoothly and is clear and interesting throughout.